 Lyme Disease UK is a UK registered charity providing patient support and raising awareness of Lyme disease.
 We are the largest patient support network in the UK and we have over 11,000 members in our Online Community on Facebook.
 We are stakeholders in the NICE Lyme disease guidelines and were stakeholders in the independent reviews on Lyme disease commissioned by the government.
 Our mission is to prevent any more UK residents from facing the devastating consequences of being misdiagnosed and untreated for Lyme disease.
 We hope to achieve this by working to ensure that:

 - All front line medical staff in the UK are aware of Lyme disease and at least one doctor in each team has completed the RCGP online course on Lyme disease.

 - Every UK household is aware of the risk of tick bites and Lyme disease and understands prevention methods and symptoms to look for.

 - We provide support and knowledge to every single UK resident who is infected in 2020 as well as continuing to provide support to those already suffering with Lyme disease.

 Media interest in Lyme Disease

-Media interest in Lyme Disease continues to grow particularly since celebrities such as Justin Bieber, John Caudwell, Yolanda Foster, Ally Hilfiger, Avril Lavigne, Matt Dawson and Nell McAndrew have been talking publicly about their struggles with Lyme disease.
-Our members regularly appear in the national press and on TV.
-We can provide a list of links to articles and TV appearances if this would be of interest.
+Media interest in Lyme disease continues to grow, particularly since celebrities such as Justin Bieber, John Caudwell, Yolanda Foster, Ally Hilfiger, Avril Lavigne, Matt Dawson and Nell McAndrew have been talking publicly about their struggles with Lyme.
+Our members regularly appear in the national press and on TV, and we can provide a list of links to articles and appearances if this would be of interest.